 Market responsiveness versus political responsiveness: change and conflict in an Australian government agency

-Waterhouse, J, Ryan, N & Charles, MB 2008, 'Market responsiveness versus political responsiveness: change and conflict in an Australian government agency', Public Policy and Administration, vol. 23, no. 4, pp. 351-372.
+Waterhouse, J, Ryan, N, Williams, T & Charles, MB 2008, 'Market responsiveness versus political responsiveness: change and conflict in an Australian government agency', Public Policy and Administration, vol. 23, no. 4, pp. 351-372.

 Published version available from: